Category Archives: Big Green Egg

 Ingredients

-• 4 racks baby back pork ribs about 8 pounds
+• 4 rack baby back pork ribs about 8 pounds

 • KC Masterpiece BBQ Sauce or homemade